 - Allegory: A story that has a deeper or more general meaning in addition to its surface meaning.
 Allegories are composed of several symbols or metaphors.
 For example, in William Golding's Lord of the Flies, the boys on the island end up ruining the island.
 The story of this destruction is a symbol of how people are inherently evil they will destroy their environment just as Adam and Eve destroyed their chances of living in Paradise (the island is a tropical Paradise).
-Similarly, when the conch is broken, it symbolizes the destruction of democracy and the increasing emergence of evil on the island.
-(NT) - Legend: A story, sometimes of a national or folk hero, which has a basis in fact, but which also includes imaginative material.
+Similarly, when the conch is broken, it symbolizes the destruction of democracy and the increasing emergence of evil on the island. - Legend: A story, sometimes of a national or folk hero, which has a basis in fact, but which also includes imaginative material.
 The story of Paul Bunyan is regarded as legend, for it is believed that there was an extraordinary lumberjack who served as the model.
-The King Arthur stories are another example of legend because it is believed there was a real king who, along with his knights, was the source of the stories, even though the stories themselves are clearly fictional.
-(NT) - Myth: An anonymous tale of unknown origins, a myth was usually created to explain a natural phenomenon, such as lightning or the cycles of the moon.
-Myths also explained the origin of the world or the people and animals on it, as well as the feats of gods and goddesses.
-(NT)

-- Fable: A brief narrative, in either prose or verse, which illustrates some moral truth.
+The King Arthur stories are another example of legend because it is believed there was a real king who, along with his knights, was the source of the stories, even though the stories themselves are clearly fictional. - Myth: An anonymous tale of unknown origins, a myth was usually created to explain a natural phenomenon, such as lightning or the cycles of the moon.
+Myths also explained the origin of the world or the people and animals on it, as well as the feats of gods and goddesses. - Fable: A brief narrative, in either prose or verse, which illustrates some moral truth.
 The characters are often animals but not always.
 Think about Aesop's Fables, such as the one about the fox and the grapes or the tortoise and the hare.
-The moral truth illustrated by the fable is sometimes something in its own right: a proverb.
-(NT) - Proverb: A short popular saying, similar to an epigram (see poetry handout), which is generally an observation or a piece of advice.
-Proverbs may be attributed to an individual, but most are anonymous products of folklore; for example, "A fool and his money are soon parted."
-(NT) - Folk Tale: A traditional story handed down in either oral or written form.
-This term covers a variety of forms of material, from primitive myths to fairy tales.
-(NT)
+The moral truth illustrated by the fable is sometimes something in its own right: a proverb. - Proverb: A short popular saying, similar to an epigram (see poetry handout), which is generally an observation or a piece of advice.
+Proverbs may be attributed to an individual, but most are anonymous products of folklore, such as "a fool and his money are soon parted."